-Endometriosis treatments lower ovarian cancer riskApril 11th, 2013 in Obstetrics & gynaecology /
+Endometriosis treatments lower ovarian cancer riskApril 11, 2013 in Medicine & Health / Obstetrics & gynaecology

 A novel study shows women who undergo surgical treatment for endometriosis have a lower risk of developing ovarian cancer.
 According to results published in Acta Obstetricia et Gynecologica Scandinavica, a journal of the Nordic Federation of Societies of Obstetrics and Gynecology, hormonal treatments for endometriosis did not lower ovarian cancer risk.